-- identifying, recruiting and recommending to the full Board qualified candidates for designation as directors or to fill our Board vacancies at our General Meeting; - developing and recommending to our Board corporate governance guidelines as set forth in the rules of our Board, including the nominating and governance committee's selection criteria for director nominees, and implementing and monitoring such guidelines; - overseeing our Board's compliance with legal and regulatory requirements; - reviewing and making recommendations on matters involving the general operation of our Board, including board size and composition, and committee composition and structure; - recommending to our Board nominees for each committee of our Board; - overseeing the Company's activities relating to corporate social responsibility and sustainability; - annually facilitating the assessment of our Board's performance as a whole and of the individual directors, and the performance of our Board's committees as required by applicable law, regulations and the Nasdaq corporate governance listing standards; and
+- identifying, recruiting and recommending to the full Board qualified candidates for designation as directors or to fill our Board vacancies at our General Meeting; - developing and recommending to our Board corporate governance guidelines as set forth in the rules of our Board, including the nominating and governance committee's selection criteria for director nominees, and implementing and monitoring such guidelines; - overseeing our Board's compliance with legal and regulatory requirements; - reviewing and making recommendations on matters involving the general operation of our Board, including board size and composition, and committee composition and structure; - recommending to our Board nominees for each committee of our Board; - overseeing our activities relating to corporate social responsibility and sustainability, including the Company's diversity and inclusion policy;

-• overseeing the performance evaluation process of our management team.
+- annually facilitating the assessment of our Board's performance as a whole and of the individual directors, and the performance of our Board's committees as required by applicable law, regulations and the Nasdaq corporate governance listing standards; and - overseeing the performance evaluation process of our management team.

-In addition, the nominating and governance committee oversees our Environmental, Social and Governance ("ESG") Committee, which is an organization-wide task force with representation from multiple departments of the Company with the goal of obtaining a broader reach for idea generation and effectively promoting best practices and cross-collaboration related to corporate social responsibility and sustainability.
-Our ESG Committee oversees Playa's commitment to incorporating environmental sustainability, social responsibility and best governance practices into our daily operations at all levels with an emphasis on reducing our environmental impact, mitigating risks, developing our human capital, improving our communities and driving value for all our stakeholders.
-The ESG Committee reports directly to the nominating and governance committee regarding the Company's activities over corporate responsibility and sustainability matters and the external reporting thereof (including matters relating to diversity and inclusion).
-The nominating and governance committee updates the Board periodically on the activities of the ESG Committee.
-The ESG Committee also directly updates the Board on its activities at least annually.
+In addition, the nominating and governance committee oversees our Environmental, Social and Governance ("ESG") Committee, an organization-wide task force which is dedicated to obtaining a broader reach for idea generation and effectively promoting best practices and cross-collaboration related to corporate social responsibility and sustainability.
+The members of the ESG Committee include our Chief Operating Officer, General Counsel, Chief People Officer and Senior Vice President, Investor Relations & Strategy.
+Our ESG Committee oversees Playa's commitment to incorporating environmental sustainability, social responsibility and governance into our daily operations at all levels with an emphasis on reducing our environmental impact, mitigating risks, improving our communities and driving value for all our stakeholders.
+The ESG Committee is overseen by and reports directly to the nominating and governance committee regarding Playa's activities over corporate social responsibility and sustainability matters and the external reporting thereof.
+The nominating and governance committee regularly updates the Board on the activities of the ESG Committee.
+The ESG Committee also provides regular updates to the audit committee, which oversees the Company's sustainability reporting processes and internal controls.